steven10015/SQL1/README.md

 # SQL Project: Global Life Institute Data Detectives
 <!-- endhide -->

+> Have you finished the SQL Bolt interactive exercises?
+We strongly recommend doing them before moving forward with this project.

 This is what you will learn during this project:

 - Use a preloaded database with pre-existing data.